About Boston College

 Law students are subject to the refund schedule outlined below.

-By the second day of class, 100% of tuition charged is cancelled.
-No cancellation of tuition is made after the second day of class.
+Prior to the second class meeting, 100% of tuition charged is cancelled.
+No cancellation of tuition is made after the second class meeting.

 Federal Regulations Governing Refunds

 If a student does not wish to leave any resulting credit balance on his or her account for subsequent use, he or she should request a refund through their Agora Portal account at portal.bc.edu.
 If a student has a credit balance as a result of Federal Aid and he or she does not request a refund, the University will, within two weeks, send the credit balance to his/her local address.